derykmakgill/website/testbtc.md

 ---

+## 01 August 2002

+Adam Back releases the [Hash Cash paper](http://www.hashcash.org/papers/hashcash.pdf) which would later be cited in the Bitcoin whitepaper by Satoshi Nakamoto.
+Insofar as the single reference in the whitepaper gave Adam Back enormous influence over the development direction of Bitcoin in the future, this is a very important moment.

+---

 ## 22 January 2006

 Future Blockstream Cofounder Greg Maxwell is [accused of vandalism, bullying, terrorist sympathizing, sockpupettry and more on Wikipedia,](https://np.reddit.com/r/btc/comments/45ail1/wikipedians_on_greg_maxwell_in_2006_now_cto_of/) many of the same tactics he would later use in Bitcoin.